 Ms. Hassan has extensive management and leadership experience both with the U.S. government and international non-governmental organizations.
 Her federal service includes working at the White House on the international affairs budget and global policy priorities, as well as at the Consulate General in Jerusalem as an Economic Officer.
 She has also worked with the United Nations in Kosovo on post-conflict development, with Transparency International in Colombia and Liberia on foreign assistance transparency and good governance practices, and with the Red Crescent Society in Qatar, responding to emergency humanitarian crises.
-Ms. Hassan has a Master of International Affairs with a focus on economic and political development from Columbia University's School of International and Public Affairs, where she was a fellow of American foreign policy.
+Ms. Hassan has a Master of International Affairs with a focus on economic and political development from Columbia University's School of International and Public Affairs, where she was an American foreign policy fellow.